 Your trip needn’t be doom and gloom, as there is an extensive and exciting list of incredible things to do in Boston when it rains.

 Address: 1 Central Wharf, Boston, MA 02110, United States.

 From sea turtles to a diversity of fish, penguins and seals; The New England Aquarium boasts an impressive yearly visit rate of 1.3 million people.

 The New England Aquarium holds up-close and personal tours and beautiful coral reefs, alongside a range of exhibits show an in-depth story into the lives of the animals, as you meet them face to face.

 Tickets to The New England Aquarium are $31 for adults and $22 for children.
 However, admission is also included with the Boston City Pass that saves you a total of 45% on admission to the four most popular Boston attractions.

-2. Stand Inside The Earth At The Mary Baker Eddy Library Mapparium Exhibition
+2. The Mary Baker Eddy Library Mapparium Exhibition

 Address: 200 Massachusetts Ave, Boston, MA 02115, United States.